timosarkar/enki/README.md

 ## Introduction

-The Daphne programming-language is a functional, quasi-dynamic programming language based heavily on other languages such as **Smalltalk, Java, Perl and Ruby**.
+The Daphne programming-language is a functional, quasi-dynamic programming language based heavily on other languages such as **Io, Java, Self and Ruby**.
 Daphne serves an intuitive syntax, as absolute control of functionality.
 It features an open type-system, the ability to compile to bytecode and many many more...

 While Daphne is still under heavy construction, the core of daphne features some neat ideas:

-- inspiration from languages like Java, Io, Ruby and Newspeak
+- inspiration from languages like Java, Io, Ruby and Self
 - full object-oriented core-model
-- beautiful smalltalk like rubinius frontend
+- beautiful smalltalk/self inspired rubinius frontend
 - full Ruby compabillity with a low overhead
 - modules done via namespaces and pure classes
 - bootstrapping compiler, written 100% in Daphne